-THE RABBINICAL ASSEMBLY PESAH GUIDE
+THE RABBINICAL ASSEMBLY PESACH GUIDE

-Every year the Rabbinical Assembly committee on Jewish Law and Standards publishes a Passover Guide which includes instructions for how to kasher one's home for Passover, as well as a list/ overview of permitted and forbidden foods.
+Every year the Rabbinical Assembly committee on Jewish Law and Standards publishes a Passover Guide which includes instructions for how to kasher one's home for Passover, as well as a list/overview of permitted and forbidden foods.

-For a copy of this year's Guide, visit: http://www.rabbinicalassembly.org and search for Pesah Guide.
+For a copy of this year's Guide, visit: www. rabbinicalassembly.org and click the link on the home page.

-"Matza and More" Passover Food Drive March I - 22
+"Matzah & More" Passover Food Drive March I - 12

-CAI's Religious School is coordinating this community drive for Jewish Family & Children's Services to assemble Passover baskets for families in need.
-We are responsible for 300 boxes of matza, and are also accepting other kosher-for-Passover food items.
-Please bring items to the marked box in the Lynne Falkow-Strauss Foyer outside the administrative office.
+CAI's B'Yahad Religious School is coordinating this community drive for Jewish Family & Children's Services to provide Passover foods for families in need.
+Please help with this cause to enhance the Passover celebration for these families.